nibble0101/backend-technologies/README.md

    -  Require strategy you want to use for authentication.
 If you want to use local strategy, then:
       `const LocalStrategy = require('local-strategy').Strategy`
       **NOTE**:
       -  LocalStrategy is a constructor(class- Need to look it up!).
-When creating an instance of LocalStrategy, you pass one argument which is a function
+When creating an instance of LocalStrategy, you pass one argument
+         which is a function
       -  The function takes in three arguments: `password`, `username` and `done`. `done` is a callback function which also takes two arguments.
 What purpose does `done` serve?
+   - Create an instance of LocalStrategy
+     ```javascript
+        new LocalStrategy( function(username, password, done){
+             //Do whatever you want here.
+For examle retrieving a user from a database

+             done(null, null)
+             })

+     ```